folio-org/stripes-components/lib/NumberField/readme.md

 ## Summary

-Detail: In Javascript the comma `,` is used for grouping, the decimal `.` for separating whole and decimal portion of floating point numbers, and the numerals consist of 0-9.
-These values are the same in the `en-US` locale but are not shared by all locales, e.g. `de-DE` which uses `.` for grouping and `,` for decimal, and others may not use Arabic numerals.
-This component allows users to enter numberic values in their tenant's format and have them be correctly parsed into numeric values.
+Detail: Convert a numeric string in any local to a JS float, i.e. `atof` for all you C programmers.
+In a Javascript number, the comma `,` is used for grouping, the decimal `.` for separating they whole and decimal portion of floating point numbers, and the numerals consist of 0-9.
+These values are the same in the `en-US` locale but are not shared by all locales, e.g. `de-DE` which uses `.` for grouping and `,` for decimal; of course, other locales may not use Arabic numerals.
+This component allows users to enter numeric strings in the format expected by their current locale and have them be correctly parsed into actual JS numbers.